Our Approach to Architecture

 If I think that a certain way of working is stifling the design or invention of a member of my team, the first thing I will do is to encourage them to broaden the media that they are working with.
 Thus, our Studio has become a hub of mixed media.
 To say that computers stifle creatively is also a generic response of the anti–tech; have you seen some of the images and drawings that have been created on computer programmes?
 They can be astonishing, but ultimately the computer, like the pen and the paintbrush, is just another tool in the repertoire of the Architect.
 The best tool of all, and by far the most important is their imagination.
 The rest is just what a saw is to a carpenter, a means of cutting wood.

-CAD drawing of a gym staircase – Jonathan Lees Architects
+CAD drawing of a unique metal staircase – Jonathan Lees Architects

 ‘A relaxed, well fed, fit mind is a thing of unbridled, unstoppable creative power that is capable of things that we dream of.